Sagramielgo/sheeps-counter/README.md

 This is a simple React exercise with class components.

-Yo can clone it, `npm install` and `npm start` to open it in your local host.
+You can clone it, `npm install` and `npm start` to open it in your local host.
 Try to do it!

 More about me [#gitFuntastic](https://github.com/Sagramielgo)